iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 LDB makes the dataset manipulation and version tracking simpler by indexing unique data objects, constructing the datasets by querying their metadata and content, and versioning the results.

-To demonstrate a sample workflow in LDB, let us start from creating the dataset that will hold all original input data.
+To demonstrate a sample workflow in LDB, let us start from creating a sample dataset that will hold the original (input) data for the DeepLearningAO challenge.
-Assuming it lives in `~/roman/input` let us STAGE a matching dataset named `"numerals"` in the workspace and ADD all data objects (with annotations) from this directory:
+Assuming data lives in `~/roman/input` let us create a dataset named `"numerals"` in the workspace and add input data objects (with annotations):

 | Step | Command |
 | --- | --- |